slbailey/Retrovue/docs/contracts/SourceAddContract.md

 ## Purpose

 Define the behavioral contract for adding new content sources to RetroVue.
-This contract ensures safe, consistent source creation with proper validation and configuration handling.
+This contract ensures safe, consistent source creation with proper validation, configuration handling, and importer interface compliance verification.

 ---